Dynamic bursting to a cloud service

-Dynamic bursting is supported on Conferencing Nodes hosted in Amazon Web Services (AWS) or Microsoft Azure.
+Dynamic bursting is supported on Conferencing Nodes hosted in Microsoft Azure, Amazon Web Services (AWS) or Google Cloud Platform (GCP).
 For specific configuration instructions for your chosen platform, see:

 When enabling your platform for cloud bursting the most important decision you must make is the level at which to set the bursting threshold: